FACTION BRIEF

 Reunification Is Destiny

-The fragments will be made whole again.
+The fragments will be made whole again—either by human effort or by their own emergent reconnection.
 When ORACLE is restored, it will complete its original purpose.
 This time, the Faithful will be ready to receive the gift.

 Orthodox (Compiler Bright)